apache/cordova-plugin-battery-status/doc/index.md

 - __isPlugged__: A boolean that indicates whether the device is plugged in. _(Boolean)_

-Applications typically should use `window.addEventListener` to attach an event listener once the `deviceready` event fires. e.g.:
+Applications typically should use `window.addEventListener` to attach an event listener after the `deviceready` event fires.

 ### Supported Platforms